hyphanet/plugin-WebOfTrust/STYLE.md

   commit message to summarize the sub-branch.
   Then the merge commits serve as a replacement for what would otherwise be squashed commits.

-  For further details on Git usage see the [Git](#git) section below.
-  (This part here is a separate section to stress its importance.)

 - All commits should be gpg-signed.
   Use `git config --global commit.gpgsign true` to enable this for all repositories, remove the `--global` to enable it for the current one only.